pdefusco/CDEResource2ADLS/README.md

 #### Step 1: Create a CDE Resource of Type Files

-In this step you will upload our Python scripts to a CDE Resource of type "File" so we can more easily create a CDE Job with its dependencies.
+In this step you will upload the provided Python scripts to a CDE Resource of type "File" so you can more easily create a CDE Job with its dependencies.

 Navigate to your CDE Virtual Cluster and Open the Jobs page.